Protein Intake for Cancer Patients

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you have comorbidities or are on medications that interfere with the study, you may not be eligible to participate.

-Is protein intake safe for cancer patients?
+What prior data suggests that phenylalanine intake is safe for cancer patients?

 Who Is on the Research Team?